December 9, 2018 (updated 2019) Anunnaki and The Nummo by Shannon Dorey

 The god to the right of Ea is identified as Usimu (also Isimud), who appears with two male heads.
 We find the two headed male gods in sculptures of the Greek god Janus as well as in artifacts from the Lambayeque culture of Peru,Dorey, Day of the Fish p 119 and p.
 135 which I believe is a reversal of the original female figure, which is indicative of later patriarchal cultures.
 The gods have multiple hornshttps://en.wikipedia.org/wiki/Anunnaki#/media/File:

-Ea_(Babilonian)_-_EnKi_(Sumerian).jpg I believe the lines are rays associating her with the sun.
+Ea_(Babilonian)_-_EnKi_(Sumerian).jpg I believe that rather than weapons the lines are rays associating her with the sun.
 Her supposed war like characteristics indicates a male/female reversal from the original myth, where the male Jackal was associated with war.
 Dorey, The Nummo p.
 68

 The lion is a symbol of Lébé, which is shown to the left beside the god holding the bow and arrow.
 The bow and arrow were regeneration symbols in the Dogon religion, and associated with the Smith.
 The Ea/Lébé figure is also shown with an eagle, another regeneration symbol, which I associate with the Master (Mistress) of Speech.Dorey, The Nummo p.
 69 The tree to the left is the Tree of Life image, which appears in association with the omphalos or navel stones and referred to in the The Master (Mistress) of SpeechDorey, The Master (Mistress) of Speech, Chapter 12 pp. 86-99 The Ea/Lébé figure in the ground has a knife in his hand, which is likely a circumcision knife, since circumcision was a regeneration ritual in the Dogon religion.